20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 4. They won’t video-chat if their lie depends on it!

-Of course, it could also be a result of them being shy, cautious, or having low self-esteem, but I’m talking about a person always refusing to video chat.
+Of course, it could also result from being shy, cautious, or having low self-esteem, but I’m talking about a person always refusing to video chat.

 It’s most likely because they’re catfishing you by using another person’s photos; by video chatting, their cover will get blown.